All Woods Summer Wonders camps are led by expert instructors who love what they do.

 Kim Moody

-Kim Moody teaches mathematics at Wood Charter School, in addition to leading LEGO and Minecraft classes in the after-school program.
+Kim Moody teaches mathematics and LEGO Engineering at Wood Charter School, in addition to leading LEGO and Minecraft classes in the after-school program.
 She grew up in Cardiff, Wales and taught mathematics in the UK before moving to North Carolina and making it her new home.
 In her spare time, she loves to travel as much as possible with her family and explore different cultures and cuisines.

 |